ligi/SnackEngage/README.md

 ### Hints

-If you use a FloatingActionButton inside a CoordinatorLayout from the design-lib and they are not coordinated - pass the fab view into snackengage:
+If you use a FloatingActionButton inside a CoordinatorLayout from the design-lib and they are not coordinated - pass a view into snackengage from which the Snackbar can find the CoordinatorLayout - e.g. the fab:

 ```java
 SnackEngage.from(fab)..;
 ```

+So the movements between SnackBar and FAB are coordinated

 ### Build Status